Health and Healthcare Systems

 • Several science communication initiatives have focused on COVID-19 misinformation, but according to this analysis health professionals must begin 2021 by acknowledging, appreciating, and discussing mistrust.
 (NiemanLab)

-• Skepticism could be countered by making COVID-19 vaccines mandatory.
-One expert in this piece argues that it’s inconsistent to accept mandatory lockdown but reject mandatory vaccination; the other says counterproductive government mandates would be weaponized by anti-vaxxers.
+• One expert in this piece argues that it’s inconsistent to accept mandatory lockdown but reject mandatory vaccination; another says counterproductive government mandates would be weaponized by anti-vaxxers.
 (The Conversation)

-• We’ve known that COVID-19 has been disproportionately fatal for Black Americans, and now researchers from the Princeton School of Public and International Affairs have found that low-income Black households also experienced greater uncertainty about accessing food and medical resources.
+• COVID-19 has been disproportionately fatal for Black Americans, and now researchers have found that low-income Black households are also experiencing greater uncertainty about accessing food and medical resources.
 (Big Think)

-• Another illustration of how inadequate services put Black Americans at greater risk – this recent study found that once hospitalized, Black patients with COVID-19 have a lower risk of death than white patients.
+• Another illustration of the consequences of a lack of services: this study found that if hospitalized, Black patients with COVID-19 actually have a lower risk of death than white patients.
 (Science Daily)

-• The skepticism of many Black people in the UK and the US towards taking a new COVID-19 vaccine isn’t just an “anti-vaxxer” response not only for historical reasons, according to this analysis, but also because Black people continue be the victims of poor and neglectful treatment.
+• The skepticism many Black people in the UK and the US have for COVID-19 vaccines isn’t based solely on the past, according to this analysis; Black people continue be the victims of poor and neglectful treatment.
 (The Conversation)

 • Just about every minority group in the US can point to what feels like a reasonable basis for suspicion of vaccines, according to this analysis.
 Latinos, for example, can point to a syphilis study perhaps even more unethical than the Tuskegee experiment.
 (Wired)

-• Recently-published data underline the disproportionate effects COVID-19 has had on people of colour in the US, and this piece includes two charts that help illustrate that outsized impact.
+• This piece includes two charts that help illustrate the disproportionate effects COVID-19 has had on people of colour in the US.
 (Mother Jones)

 Don't miss any update on this topic